syslog-ng/syslog-ng.github.io/doc/_admin-guide/090_Global_options/000_Global_options.md

 *Description:* Use this option to specify a custom domain name that is appended after the short hostname to receive the fully qualified domain name (FQDN).
-This option affects every outgoing message: eventlog sources, file sources, MARK messages and internal messages of syslog-ng OSE.
+This option affects every outgoing message: eventlog sources, file sources, MARK messages and internal messages of {{ site.product.short_name }}.

 - If the hostname is a short hostname, the custom domain name is appended after the hostname (for example, mypc becomes